composable-logs/composable-logs/docs/docs/home/similar-projects.md

-# Projects with similarity to `pynb-dag-runner`
+# Projects with similarity to `composable-logs`

 ML pipeline deployment tools (part of MLOps) are now actively developed.

 This list is not complete.
-Additions and corrections are welcome ([eg here](https://github.com/pynb-dag-runner/pynb-dag-runner/issues/122)).
+Additions and corrections are welcome ([eg here](https://github.com/composable-logs/composable-logs/issues/122)).

 ## Open source projects